matthew-t-smith/CS-5381_Analysis-of-Algorithms/README.md

 # CS-5381_Analysis-of-Algorithms
-C problem set for TTU CS-5381_Analysis of Algorithms
+C priority queue for TTU CS-5381_Analysis of Algorithms

+Assignment: A priority queue for a simplified agenda manager in a rule-based expert system shell

 Semester: Fall 2016